 Age (and sex)-specific death rates (ASDR) are the number of deaths (registered) during the calendar year, at a specified age, per 1,000 of the estimated resident population of the same age (and sex) at the mid-point of the year (30 June).
 Pro rata adjustment is made in respect of deaths for which the age of the deceased is not given.

 Life expectancy refers to the average number of additional years a person of a given age and sex might expect to live if the age-specific death rates of the given period continued throughout his/her lifetime.
-While life expectancy can be expressed as years of life remaining at any age, in comparing projections it is usual to refer to years of life remaining at birth (life expectancy at birth).
+While life expectancy can be expressed as years of life remaining at any age, in comparing projections it is usual to refer to life expectancy at birth.

-In VIF2016, projections of ASDR are applied to the expected population to calculate the number of deaths each year.
-This modelling results in a life expectancy at birth of 88 years for men and 90 years for women by 2051.
+In VIF2019, projections of ASDR are applied to the expected population to calculate the number of deaths each year.
+This modelling results in a life expectancy at birth of 87 years for men and 88 years for women by 2056.

 In general terms, a dwelling is a structure which is intended to have people live in it, and which is habitable.
 Some examples of dwellings are houses, motels, flats, caravans, prisons, tents, humpies and houseboats.